hlrydev/Discord-Skz-bots/README.md

 # Discord Bots Collection: Quokkabot, Llamabot & Chickbot

-A trio of funny interactive Python-based Discord bots inspired by Stray Kids members.
+A trio of funny, interactive Python-based Discord bots inspired by Stray Kids members.
 Each bot captures the personality and charm of Han, Hyunjin, and Felix through their animal-themed personas, designed to engage users through various commands, games, and entertainment features.

 ## The Bots